nygman/hscript/README.md

 * `unblocker_rules.RULE1.os` *optional array of strings*: Defines the OS support.
   When undefined, the default: ["windows","windows8","android"] is used.
 You may need to specify the host per OS when the site or app has different IPs from one another
 * `unblocker_rules.RULE1.def-ext` *optional array of strings*: Defines the default extensions.
-  When undefined, the default:["gif","png","jpg","mp3","js","css","mp4","wmv","flv","swf","json","mkv"] is used. def-ext is used by default by 'if' cmds when undefined in RULES1.cmds[].if[].ext
+  When undefined default is: `["gif","png","jpg","mp3","js","css","mp4","wmv","flv","swf","json","mkv"]`. def-ext is used by default by 'if' cmds when undefined in RULES1.cmds[].if[].ext
 * `unblocker_rules.RULE1.cmds[]` *required array*: commands to be executed for each URL the browser requests.
-  The purpose of these rules is to make a decision 'if' a URL belongs to the RULE1 site, and if it does, should the URL be proxied or should the browser connect directly to the web server, for faster surfing.
+  The purpose of these rules is to make a decision `if` a URL belongs to the `RULE1` site, and if it does, should the URL be proxied or should the browser connect directly to the web server, for faster surfing.
   Each site rule matching starts with a fast path match using hash on the hosts, the host array contain all the hosts that produce URLs that have GeoIP checks in them.
-When a request arrives the domain of the request (host) is fast searched in the currently defined hosts hash (created from the hosts array), if a match is found the other parts of the command are processed (the 'if' statements) and a 'then' is fired, if no match is found the request bypasses all the rules and send via the default path (usually directly to the web server).
+  When a request arrives the domain of the request (host) is fast searched in the currently defined hosts hash (created from the hosts array), if a match is found the other parts of the command are processed (the `if` statements) and a `then` is fired, if no match is found the request bypasses all the rules and send via the default path (usually directly to the web server).
   The cmds are executed one after another.
-This is very similar in concept to iptables/ipf/firewall rule programming
+This is very similar in concept to iptables/ipf/firewall rule programming.
 * `unblocker_rules.RULE1.cmds[].hosts[]` *required array*: URL of host domain.
   Define as many hosts as you need
-* `unblocker_rules.RULE1.cmds[].if[]` *optional array*: 'if' sections can accept rules from either of 3 sources host, url and ext.
+* `unblocker_rules.RULE1.cmds[].if[]` *optional array*: `if` can accept rules from either of 3 sources host, url and ext.
-* `unblocker_rules.RULE1.cmds[].if[].host` *optional array of strings*: hosts to be included in the routing. e.g. "if": [{"host": "^subdomain.\*\\.domain\\.com$", "type": "=~", "then": "DIRECT"}]
+* `unblocker_rules.RULE1.cmds[].if[].host` *optional array of strings*: hosts to be included in the routing. e.g. `"if": [{"host": "^subdomain.\*\\.domain\\.com$", "type": "=~", "then": "DIRECT"}]`
-* `unblocker_rules.RULE1.cmds[].if[].url` *optional array of strings*: URLs to be included in the routing. e.g. "if": [{"url": "http://subdomain.domain.com/geoip_check", "type": "!=", "then": "DIRECT"}]
+* `unblocker_rules.RULE1.cmds[].if[].url` *optional array of strings*: URLs to be included in the routing. e.g. `"if": [{"url": "http://subdomain.domain.com/geoip_check", "type": "!=", "then": "DIRECT"}]`
 * `unblocker_rules.RULE1.cmds[].if[].ext` *optional array of strings*: file extensions to be included in the routing.
-Define 'ext' commands when you need to modify the default extension list. e.g. "if": [{"ext": "aaa", "type": "==", "then": "PROXY US"}]
+  Define `ext` commands when you need to modify the default extension list. e.g. `"if": [{"ext": "aaa", "type": "==", "then": "PROXY US"}]`
-* `unblocker_rules.RULE1.cmds[].if[].type` *optional string*: The 'type' of the value in host/url/ext. equal matching:  ==, !=  (value is string); regex matching: =~, !~  (value is string converted into JS regex); array item matching: in, not_in (value is array)
+* `unblocker_rules.RULE1.cmds[].if[].type` *optional string*: The `type` of the value in host/url/ext. equal matching:  ==, !=  (value is string); regex matching: =~, !~  (value is string converted into JS regex); array item matching: in, not_in (value is array)
 * `unblocker_rules.RULE1.cmds[].if[].then` *optional string*: Select the route.
   Send requests directly from your browser: "DIRECT" ; Route through Hola peers: "PROXY US" (United States); "PROXY GB" (United Kingdom); "PROXY ES" (Spain).
 We'll be adding more countries soon, so <a href="mailto:api@hola.org?Subject=Request%20to%20add%20a%20new%20hscript%20region"> send us your region requests for new countries</a>